 I did not check the accuracy of the model.
 None of the reviews I read reported any problems, and I wasn't too interested in correcting errors anyway.
 When I first had the model on its wheels, I thought it sat way too high, but it turned out the model was correct in that respect.
 One part that doesn't compare well with photos is the bomb recess under the fuselage.
 Since I planned to use the 1000 kg bomb on the centerline, there was no need to improve this area.

 There are only a few accessories on the market for this model.
-I found an Airwaves photo-etch set (2078), an Eduard photo-etch set (72-182), a resin Junkers Jumo 004 from Engine & Things (72-129), and lastly a 'flattened & bulged' wheel set by True Details (72042).
+I noted an Airwaves photo-etch set (2078), an Eduard photo-etch set (72-182), a resin Junkers Jumo 004 from Engine & Things (72-129), and lastly a 'flattened & bulged' wheel set by True Details (72042).
 I decided against buying any of these, considering the straight out of the box character of this project.

 One aftermarket part that sounds intriguing is a replacement vacform canopy.
 Falcon Clear-Vax canopy set 29 contains one for the Arado Ar 234B, and is listed as made for the Dragon kit (see instruction sheet).